 If you don’t use a sanitizer in the tub, bacteria, algae, and nasty germs will thrive in the warm water and take over your relaxing space!

 There are three effective sanitizers that you can use in your hot tub to eliminate germs, algae, and bacteria, each with its own benefits.
+(And inflatable hot tubs also need chemical treatment, too.)
 Be sure to choose the sanitizer that works best with your particular filtration system:

 Chlorine is an oxidizer that effectively eradicates contaminants in the water.
 The pungent smell that we all associate with chlorine results from a chemical reaction between chlorine and water that produces chloramines.
 Chloramines cause the odor from the water!